YutongZhang1/TFM/README.md

 # TFM
 Code repository for TFM, Master in Theoretical and Applied Linguistics, Pompeu Fabra University.
-Code created by Yutong Zhang.
+Code created by Yutong Zhang, supervised by Sergi Álvarez-Vidal.

 ***
 ### Experiment goal